 Reassure Them That It’s About Safety and Not Trust

 Explain to them that if you didn’t trust them, you wouldn’t let them drive at all.
 Explain that this is about safety and reinforcing good driving habits.
 This is a critical time for reinforcing good driving habits.

 Show Them That Bouncie Is More Than A Monitoring Device

 Bouncie has an awesome set of features designed to let drivers take full advantage of having a connected vehicle.
-It’s not just a teenage tracking device.
 Show your teenagers all the features, such as how to summon roadside assistance and how the GPS tracker can locate the vehicle in case of emergency.
-Ask your digitally savvy teen for input on how to better integrate the Bouncie device into your digital lifestyle through Amazon Alexa or IFTTT.
+Ask your digitally savvy teen for input on how to better integrate the Bouncie device into your digital lifestyle through Amazon Alexa, Google Assistant, or IFTTT.

 Give Your Teenager A Voice By Asking for Their Input

 When it comes to Bouncie alerts, such as hard braking or sudden acceleration, let them know that they will ALWAYS get the opportunity to explain their side of the story.
 Also, validate their concerns about being monitored.
 You don’t have to agree with them, but you should always listen and seriously consider what they are saying.
 When teenagers feel like they have a voice, they tend to be more likely to have open and honest discussions about their driving habits.